DuckDeck/ViewChaos/README.md

 ![add -DDEBUG location](https://raw.githubusercontent.com/DuckDeck/ViewChaos/master/ViewChaosDemo/Resource/0.png)

 ##How To Use It
-* If you install ViewChaos successfully, then run your project, you will see a green ball, and you can move it, the green ball will obtain the toppest view and show on the screen's top.
+* If you install ViewChaos successfully, then run your project, you will see a green ball, and you can move it, the green ball will capture the toppest view and show on the screen's top.
 <br>
 ![add -DDEBUG location](https://raw.githubusercontent.com/DuckDeck/ViewChaos/master/ViewChaosDemo/Resource/1.gif)
 <br>